MITCH HANNAHS BASEBALL CAMPS COACHING STAFF

-Since taking over the program in 2013, Hannahs has led the Sycamores to 209 wins, a pair of NCAA Tournament appearances including a regional final in 2019 and five top-3 finishes in the Missouri Valley Conference.
+Since taking over the program in 2013, Hannahs has led the Sycamores to 266 wins, a trio of NCAA Tournament appearances including a regional final in 2019 and six top-3 finishes in the Missouri Valley Conference.
 He sits second all-time in career wins behind legendary head coach and ISU Hall of Famer Bob Warn who guided the program to 1,070 wins from 1976-2006.

 Hannahs led his club to an 8-6 record in 2020 before the season was suspended due to COVID-19.